parhamdoustdar/parhamdoustdar.github.io/_posts/soft-skills/2016-04-24-cognitive-tunneling.md

 Let's face it: we like to write code, use the latest stuff in our field, and keep learning.
 However, somewhere along the line, we are so taken with the steps in front of us that we don't see the bigger picture.
 We might start implementing a feature to send emails asynchronously, simply because we want to use this new message queue server that has just caught our fancy.
 We may want to rewrite our current application from scratch to use a different language, a different framework, or a different architecture.

-But, are these the right move, or are we suffering from [developer bias](http://mikeschinkel.com/blog/developerbias/)?
+But, are these the right moves, or are we suffering from [developer bias](http://mikeschinkel.com/blog/developerbias/)?

 The problem with bias is that you don't notice it's there.
 The only way to find out it exists is to check with someone else.
 No matter if it's a team mate, your CEO, or a friend, shipping features in smaller increments forces you to talk about what still needs to be done, and whether it must be done now.